mpleased/burploader/README.md

 Java Version >= 11<br>
 Using JDK 11 OR Higher.

+## C: The first run requires BurpSuite to be started and activated using BurpLoader
+Refer to Section 0x002 for BurpLoader and BurpSuite startup methods

 # 0x002 - Startting Examples.
 ## A: Directory Structure
 ### a: Directory Structure A